Do I pay the ULEZ and London Congestion Charge at Christmas?

 Is the London Congestion Charge expanding like the ULEZ?

-At present, it is just the ULEZ that is expanding to cover all of London, with the Congestion Charge staying the same for now.
+At present, it is just the ULEZ that has expanded to cover most of Greater London, with the Congestion Charge staying the same for now.
 However, this could change at any time, so make sure you check back or sign up for our alerts below.

 Are Blue Badge holders exempt from the charge?